kennyddeng/SYSC3010_kenny_deng/Lab4/README.md

 <h3>Deliverable Explanation:</h3>
 Modified SenseHAT (Breadboard View) - Connect switch to SenseHAT.
 Uses gpio4 (gpio4 not used for I2C communication with SenseHAT). <br>
 Modified SenseHAT (Schematic View) - Connect switch to SenseHAT.
 Uses gpio4 (gpio4 not used for I2C communication with SenseHAT). <br>
-RPi4 Connected to Microphone Sensor (Breadboard View) - Uses gpio3 for I2C communication. <br>
+RPi4 Connected to Microphone Sensor (Breadboard View) - Connect microphone sensor to Rpi4.
+Uses gpio3 for I2C communication. <br>
 Link to Mini-Project Repository - Self explanatory. <br>